AI-Native-Computing/AINCS-Standard/XANAF.md

 ### 1.3 Core Capabilities & Architectural Approach

 XANAF enforces an AI-Native execution model by standardizing how applications expose state, accept input, and handle execution feedback.
+XANAF assumes that AI agents begin with no prior knowledge of application structure or semantics.
+All valid commands must be discoverable from system state, with no hidden pathways or special instructions assumed.

 ### 1.3.1 Event-Driven Execution Model
 - All actions (AI & human) trigger structured events.